eapowertools/qs-admin-playbook/docs/asset_management/apps/optimize_sheet_order_for_adoption.md

 -----------------------

-## Analyze Aplication Sheet Adopion
+## Analyze Application Sheet Adopion

 After selecting the top five applications in the previous step, the next step is to take a look at the sheet usage data for each application.